 – Find them a mentor

-Support their development by finding the right person to mentor them.
-Find that person who presents the way they would like and need to speak and let them learn from their experience.
+Support their development by finding the right person to mentor them with their presentation skills.
+Find that person who presents the way they would like and need to speak.

 – Feedback; don’t judge

 Give them clear and respectful feedback and be very open to receiving feedback in return.
-Don’t wait for months or until their performance review to let them know the impact they are having on others, create a culture of trust.
+Don’t wait for months or until their performance review to let them know the impact they are having on others.
+Create a culture of trust, openess and honesty.

-The question is, does your leadership or organisational culture support or stifle high impact presenting and communication?
+Does your leadership or organisational culture support or stifle your teams presentation skills?

 Image courtesy of: www.istockphoto.com